uttamreddy29/AIML-Game-Flappy-Birds/Flappy-Bird-AI-Python-main/README.md

 - The NEAT algorithm dynamically adjusts the bird's neural network, allowing it to learn and improve its performance over time.
 - Provides a fascinating demonstration of evolutionary computation in action, showcasing how AI can be trained to tackle complex tasks.

-## How to Run

-1. Clone this repository to your local machine.